Temecula, California: 1900–1989

-In 1904, Walter L. Vail, who had come to the United States with his parents from Nova Scotia, migrated to California.
+In 1904, Walter Vail, who had come to the United States with his parents from Nova Scotia, migrated to California.
 Along with various partners, he began buying land in Southern California.
 Vail bought ranchland in the Temecula Valley, buying 38000 acre of Rancho Temecula and Rancho Pauba, along with the northern half of Rancho Little Temecula.
 Vail was killed by a streetcar in Los Angeles in 1906; his son, Mahlon Vail, took over the family ranch.
 In 1914, financed by Mahlon Vail and local ranchers, the First National Bank of Temecula opened on Front Street.
 In 1915, the first paved, two-lane county road was built through Temecula.

 By 1947, the Vail Ranch contained over 87500 acre.
 In 1948, the Vail family built a dam to catch the Temecula Creek water and created Vail Lake.
 Through the mid-1960s, the economy of the Temecula Valley centered around the Vail Ranch; the cattle business and agriculture were the stimuli for most business ventures.

 In 1964, the Vail Ranch was sold to the Kaiser—Aetna partnership.
 A later purchase by the group brought the total area to 97500 acre, and the area became known as Rancho California.

 In the 1970 census, the United States Census Bureau enumerated the population of the entire Murrieta-Rancho California-Temecula area at 2,769.

 In 1970, the Temecula Town Association, a non-profit, charitable organization, incorporated.
 In 1977, the present-day Rancho California Water District was formed.
 On November 5, 1979, KRTM 88.9 FM went on the air in Temecula.

 In the 1980 census, 10,215 people were enumerated in the area, a 269 percent increase from the prior census.

 In 1984, the Temecula American Viticultural Area (AVA), the official designation for the local wine country (renamed the Temecula Valley AVA in 2004), was established.
 In 1985, the completion of Interstate 15 between the Greater Los Angeles area and San Diego began a subdivision land boom, making it possible to own a new home in Temecula and have a manageable work commute to San Diego County.

 On December 1, 1989, Temecula incorporated as a city, with Ron Parks as the first mayor.